Iceygerman/Pancakewithsiryp/README.md

 - 👋 Hi, I’m @Pancakewithsiryp
 - 👀 I’m interested in java coding
-- 🌱 I’m currently learning Java coding and anarchy servers in minecraft
+- 🌱 I’m currently learning Java coding but i suck at it.
 - 📫 Contact me at discord Pancakewithsirap#2115
 - 👀 Looking for an java developer that makes minecraft hacked clients for anarchy servers.